We live in an age of information disorder.

 The same technique was used again in Argentina to target then-Security Minister Patricia Bullrich in the run-up to the October 2019 election there.

 Fabricated content is that which is 100 per cent false.
-For example, a false claim that Pope Francis had endorsed Donald Trump circulated ahead of the 2016 US Presidential election, receiving a great deal of attention.
+For example, a false claim that Pope Francis had endorsed Donald Trump circulated ahead of the 2016 US presidential election, receiving a great deal of attention.
 The headline featured on a site called WTOE5, which peddled a number of false rumors in the lead-up to the election.

 An oldie but goodie, from 2012, is the video of an eagle purportedly stealing a baby in a park.
-The video received over 40 million views before it was revealed that the video had been created as part of a class assignment to create content that might successfully hoax viewers.
+The video received over 40 million views before it was revealed that the video had been created as part of a class assignment to create content that might successfully fool viewers.
 The students used a computer-generated eagle; it was so believable that only a frame-by-frame analysis showed that the eagle’s wing detached from its body for a split second and its shadow later appeared out of nowhere in the background of the footage.

 Another example of 100 per cent fabricated content is a video that emerged in 2014.
 It appeared to depict a gun battle in Syria and a boy saving a young girl.
 Stills from the video ran on the front cover of the New York Post.
 It transpired that the video was created by filmmakers, shot in Malta, and used the same film set as the Gladiator movie.
 They wanted to draw attention to the horrors taking place in Syria, but their actions were condemned by human rights activists who argued that this type of fabrication undermined their efforts to document real atrocities.